-21 Ways To Thriving Mental Health from an Anxiety Specialist
+I Am Second honored me by asking to provide an article on the topic: 21 Ways To Thriving Mental Health from an Anxiety Specialist.

-In this time of COVID-19, there is a common expectation: the misconception that “healthy” means we won’t feel anxious – or the opposite: success is defined by feeling completely safe, confident, or certain.
-That’s crap.
+I’ve come across a common expectation in this weird time in the world: the misconception that “healthy” means we won’t feel anxious – or the opposite: success is defined by feeling completely safe, confident, or certain.

 Life involves not only facing bad things that don’t happen, but also bad things that do.
 The question is, are you trained and ready?
 Can you still keep your focus even when the world around you and inside of you seems to be in chaos?
 Here are some quick tips to help you stay grounded in reality.